mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/operations/accessing-the-cluster/index.md

 2. Click the "Launch Console" button
 3. Enter your username and password as noted above, and click "Login".

-You will then see Konvoy's operations portal, which offers an overview of cluster status, and shortcuts to several dashboards to addon services, such as Grafana.
+You should then see Konvoy's operations portal.
+The portal provides an overview of cluster status, and shortcuts to several dashboards to addon services, such as Grafana.

-<p class="message--important"><strong>IMPORTANT: </strong>When using an automated provisioner, you should not delete the load balancer created by the cloud provider for the traefik service.
-If the load balancer is deleted, you can follow the steps below to regain access to the ops-portal.
-In order to complete the below instructions, you need to update your kubectl credentials with the `admin.conf` file created for your Konvoy cluster by running the `./konvoy apply kubeconfig` command.
+<p class="message--important"><strong>IMPORTANT: </strong>When using an automated provisioner, do not delete the load balancer created by the cloud provider for the traefik service. <br>
+If the load balancer is deleted, follow the steps below to regain access to the ops-portal.
+In order to complete the instructions below, you must update your kubectl credentials with the `<code>admin.conf</code> file, created for your Konvoy cluster, by running the <code>./konvoy apply kubeconfig</code> command.
 More on that <a href="#configure-kubectl-for-cluster-administrators">here.</a></p>

 1. Recreate the `Service` resource for `traefik-kubeaddons` in the `kubeaddons` namespace.